BillyZhang24kobe/billy-zhang-academic/content/authors/admin/_index.md

 bio: My research interests include Natural Language Processing, Social Computing and Dialogue Systems.

 # Interests to show in About widget
-# interests:
+interests:
-# - Social media analysis and opinion mining
+- Social media analysis and opinion mining
+- Dialogue systems
+- Computational social science
-# - Sentiment analysis
+- Sentiment analysis
-# - Computational Social Science, human-machine interaction and medical related areas

 # Education to show in About widget
 education: